Hawkynt/LearnCoding/README.md

 - **Basics:** Learn how to create, abort, start, and resume threads in your language.
 Write examples to manage thread lifecycle effectively.
 - **Thread Model:** Investigate the threading model used by your language.
 Understand the differences between native threads and fibers.
 Implement examples to see how your model works.
 - **Existing Values:** Explore if existing values are automatically copied when new threads are created and how to control this behaviour.
-Write examples to handle data sharing and avoid issues like race conditions.
+Write examples to handle data sharing, thread locals and avoid issues like race conditions.

 #### Thread Safety